 You've decided to take the leap and begin learning PowerShell, but you don't know where to begin or what to do first.
-In this course, Your First Day with PowerShell, you'll learn the fundamental knowledge of Powershell and how to utilize the program efficiently.
+In this course, Your First Day with Windows PowerShell, you'll learn the fundamental knowledge of Powershell and how to utilize the program efficiently.
 First, you'll explore the critical skill of how to use the Powershell help system.
 Next, you'll discover how to use commands and be introduced to aliases, cmdlets, providers, and psdrives.
 Finally, you'll learn how to configure, navigate, and get the most out of the different PowerShell consoles.
 By the end of this course, you'll develop an understanding of the fundamental knowledge to efficiently utilize Powershell.

 Jeffery Hicks is a Microsoft MVP in Windows PowerShell and an IT veteran with many years of experience, much of it spent as an IT consultant specializing in Microsoft server technologies with an emphasis in automation and efficiency.